-This bill would also prohibit an ALPR operator from engaging in certain acts, including, among others, collecting retaining any information or data other than the license plate number, the date and time the information or data is collected, and the location coordinates where the information or data is collected.
+This bill would also prohibit an ALPR operator from engaging in certain acts, including, among others, retaining any information or data other than the license plate number, the date and time the information or data is collected, and the location coordinates where the information or data is collected.
 The bill would further prohibit a public agency from disclosing, distributing, making available, selling, accessing, or otherwise providing that information or data, to any private entity or individual unless authorized by a court order, or as part of civil or criminal discovery.
 Unless otherwise authorized, the bill would prohibit a person authorized to access or distribute that information or data from further disclosing, distributing, making available, selling, accessing, or otherwise providing that information or data to another person for any purpose.
 The bill would require an ALPR operator that accesses or provides access to information or data collected through the use or operation of an ALPR system to maintain a specified record of that access.

-The bill would, in addition to any other sanctions, penalties, or remedies provided by law, authorize an individual to bring a civil action in any court of competent jurisdiction against a person who knowingly obtains, discloses, or uses information or data collected through the use of an ALPR system-for a purpose not authorized by in violation of the bill, and would authorize a court to award specified remedies.
+The bill would, in addition to any other sanctions, penalties, or remedies provided by law, authorize an individual who has been harmed by a violation of these provisions to bring a civil action in any court of competent jurisdiction against a person who knowingly-obtains, discloses, or uses information or data collected through the use of an ALPR system in violation of the bill, and would authorize a court to award specified remedies. caused that violation.